emendezy/McServer/README.md

 - Use the commands in set_up_ec2_minecraft_server.sh to setup your ec2 instance with minecraft server files

 ### Start the Server
-- Starting for the first time:
+- Starting for the first time (make sure ec2 instance is running):
 ```
 cd /opt/minecraft/server
 java -jar server.jar --nogui # server.jar is what my jar file is called